Technical Overview

 The Ringier Event Bus is composed of several key components:

-- four(4) core services written in Go (opens new window): Feeder, Worker, Nodes and Users.
+- 5 core services written in Go (opens new window): Feeder, Emitter, Receiver, Nodes and Users.

 - a RabbitMQ (opens new window) server.